 receiving the initial Control frame of frame exchanges that (#16923)are initiated by the AP MLD.

-NOTE 2—A non-AP STA operating on one of the EMLSR links can change its power management mode and
+NOTE 2—A non-AP STA operating on one of the EMLSR link(s) can change its power management mode and

 follows the procedure in 11.2 (Power management).
-A non-AP STA can listen on one of the EMLSR links in
+A non-AP STA can listen on one of the EMLSR link(s) in

 active mode or in PS mode when it is in awake state.